How to Save Money Eating Out — and Even Score Free Food

 Find vegan groups on MeetUp and join one that regularly has potluck dinners.
 For our last vegan potluck dinner, we bought two cans of dolmas from Trader Joe’s and stacked them on a plate with some lettuce-leaf garnish.

 They were a hit, and we ate 10 delicious dishes brought by others.
 Even if you’re not a vegan, you’ll be welcomed as a potential convert.
 It’s a great way to get out of the house and have a big meal that’s (mostly) cooked by others.

 Items on lunch menus almost always cost less, even when they’re the same entrées served for dinner.
 So eat out for lunch to save money.

-You can eat an early dinner at lunch prices if you go to one of the many restaurants that serve lunch until four in the afternoon.
+You can eat an early dinner at lunch prices if you go to one of the many restaurants that serve lunch until 4 p.m..
 We especially like to eat lunch out as a cheaper way to check out expensive restaurants.

 10. Go Sampling